milaboratory/docs/docs/mixcr/guides/milab-dna-multiplex-tcr.md

 `--criteria "CDR3|NT|V|J"`
 : clones are treated equal if they share `CDR3` nucleotide sequence, V and J genes.

-`--no-log`
-: to see the overall trend wi will not apply log10 to clonotype frequencies.

 Bellow you can see the figures obtained for all pairs: